d0tTino/finance-engine/docs/ai-extension.md

 Validates trading signals (`asset`, `action`, `confidence`) and relays them via the broker SDK to external trading platforms.

 ### Debt Simulation
 Runs heuristic strategies to generate ranked payoff plans for outstanding debts.
+The simulator currently includes:

+- **Avalanche** – Puts every extra dollar toward the debt with the highest APR.
+When no balances remain, the selector returns `null`, signalling the scheduler to stop allocating overpayments.
+- **Snowball** – Targets the smallest balance first to create early wins.
+It also yields `null` once every tracked debt is paid off so the cycle exits cleanly.
+- **Balanced** – Uses a smooth weighted round-robin algorithm to spread surplus payments proportionally across outstanding balances.
+If minimum payments exhaust the monthly budget or all debts reach zero, no additional allocations are made.
+- **ML** – Invokes an ONNX Runtime model to choose the next debt based on learned patterns.
+Whenever the model file is missing, fails to load, or scores stay below the configured threshold, it falls back to the avalanche heuristic.

-See [Debt Simulation](debt-simulation.md) for request and response details.
+See the [Debt Simulation](debt-simulation.md) documentation—especially the [heuristics overview](debt-simulation.md#heuristics)—for request/response schemas and ranking details.

 ### Webhooks & Event Bus
 `FinanceEventService` publishes finance events over Redis channels prefixed with `ume.events.finance.` for downstream consumers.